yclas/documentation/how-to-change-texts.md

 ## Troubleshooting

-  * Be sure your hosting has the **locales** (you can check in unix with command locale -a) if not, the site will not use the language you choose.
+  * Be sure your hosting has the **locales** (you can check it in unix with the command locale -a); if not, the site will not use the language you chose.
   * You need the **.mo file**, this is the one that really matters to the system.
   * You might need to change the **HTML charset** or the **collation for your DB** depending on your locale.
   * Check the permissions for the files .po .mo the should have 755.